avionrouge2/jc-charlier-integrating-with-hubspot-i-foundations-practicum/README.md

 - All work must be your own.
 During the grading process we will check the revision history.
 Submissions that do not meet this requirement will not be considered.
 - You must have at least two new routes in your index.js file and one new pug template for the homepage.
 - You must create a developer test account and link to it in your README.md file.
 Submissions that do not meet this requirement will not be considered.

+## Custom Object List

+View the list of CRM records for this practicum [here](https://app.hubspot.com/contacts/21090396/objects/0-1/views/all/list)